 — Matthew 26:50-54 NLT

 O loving Father, who watched as your Son was betrayed and killed, thank you for your love and concern for me.
-Thank you, Jesus, for taking your obedience to the Father all the way to the cross and suffering when you could have prevented it.
+Thank you, Jesus, for taking your obedience to the Father all the way to the cross and suffering when you could have prevented your suffering.
 Give me courage as I wrestle with my own will and my own temptation to run from the Father's will to protect what I want for myself.
-God, as much as I am and I can, I give you my heart and will to be lived for your glory.
+God, as much as I am and I can, I give you my heart and my will to be used for your glory.
 In the name of the Lord Jesus, who conquered death and brought life and immortality to light, I pray.
 Amen.